arnavdagli/The-Chip-Map/README.md

 - **Server-side event lookup** — clients send only an event `id`; all prompt content is resolved from `data/events.json` on the server
 - **Message sanitization** — only `user`/`assistant` roles pass through, with strict caps on message count and length
-- **Per-IP rate limiting** — in-app limiter on every AI route, backed by Vercel WAF rules in production
+- **Per-IP rate limiting** — in-app limiter on every AI route (optional Vercel WAF rules if deployed)
 - **Grounded prompts** — the model is instructed to answer only from the curated timeline and to say so when it can't

 ## Getting Started